Gigabyte B850M Force

 Main Differences

-• Wi-Fi support is not available on Gigabyte B850M Force but is present on Gigabyte B850M Force Wi-Fi6E.
+• Wi-Fi support is present on Gigabyte B850M Force Wi-Fi6E but not available on Gigabyte B850M Force.

 Specs Comparison